-First off, make sure that you were paid $600 or more by that client.
-Clients don’t have to send you a 1099-MISC form if they pay you less than $600 in the entire year.
+First off, clients only have to send you a 1099-MISC form [PDF] for the tax year if they pay you more than $600 for services rendered or more than $10 in royalties or broker payments.
 Note that this doesn’t mean that this income is not taxable – Uncle Sam wants his cut regardless of how much money you earned from a specific source.

 More importantly, you don’t actually need the 1099-MISC forms to file your taxes.
 Unlike W-2s, the IRS does not request that you attach your 1099-MISC forms to your tax return.
 Assuming you’ve accurately tracked your income, this shouldn’t be a problem.
 The 1099 forms that the IRS will receive from your clients will match up with your reported income.

 If you haven’t accurately tracked your income, try to overcompensate.
 The IRS will never ding you for over-reporting your income, but they might audit you if you under report it.

 Most freelancers assume that if they don’t get a 1099-MISC form on time, they should contact the company and ask for a copy.
 But that might actually be a bad idea: if the company issues a copy incorrectly, the IRS may think you’ve made that income twice.
 If that sounds like a stupid mistake to make, just remember why you became a freelancer in the first place.

 How to avoid missing 1099-MISC forms in the future